Online registration for Spring 2018 is now closed.

 Bring your own project to work on.
 We all have projects we have not finished.
 This class provides a time to work on your own but in a fun, helping atmosphere.
 Embroidery, counted cross stitch, and any other needle art you know how to do.
 Not a class for intensive or detailed instruction.

 Instructors: Kathy Cooper & Glee Capehart Class size (10)

-Learn the lead came method of doing stained glass.
+Learn the lead came or foil methods of doing stained glass.
 Hands on training.
-You MUST have taken the copper foil method to take this class.
 A $20 supply fee is due on the first day of class, paid to the instructor.
 The lead came will be available to purchase at cost.
-For more information call the instructor at (770) 401- 4026.
+For more information call the instructor at (770) 401-4026.
 Students MAY NOT take both stained glass classes in the same session.

 Instructors: Norman Marinoff & Warren Stang Class size (8)

 One-Hour Afternoon Classes 1:00-2:00

 Course # 400 Famous Crimes